-For starters, they’ve cunningly managed to make the large speaker enclosure double up as the business part of the TV’s stand (assuming you’re not hanging it off the wall).
-In fact, the speaker enclosure’s meatiness helps the TV feel impressively stable once you’ve pieced it together – provided that the cable connecting the speaker enclosure to the TV is properly tucked into the channel on the underside of the TV’s gleaming ‘neck’.
+For starters, they’ve made the large speaker enclosure double up as the business part of the TV’s stand (assuming you’re not wall-mounting).
+In fact, the speaker enclosure’s meatiness helps the TV feel impressively stable – provided that the cable connecting the speaker enclosure to the TV is properly tucked into the channel on the underside of the TV’s gleaming ‘neck’.

 The 65OLED+935’s really pretty gorgeous looks aren’t hindered in the slightest by the slimness of its bezel, the extreme thinness of the outer edges of its rear panel, and the way the thin parts of the rear are finished in a beautifully strokable brushed aluminium.